satwikkansal/wtfpython/README.md

 7
 ```

-Yes, it runs for exactly 8 times and stops.
+Yes, it runs for exactly eight times and stops.

-##### Explaination:
+#### Explanation:

 * Iteration over a dictionary that you edit at the same time is not supported.
-* It runs 8 times because that's the point at which the dictionary resizes to hold more keys (we have 8 deletion entries so a resize is needed).
+* It runs eight times because that's the point at which the dictionary resizes to hold more keys (we have eight deletion entries, so a resize is needed).
 This is actually an implementation detail.
 * Refer to this StackOverflow [thread](https://stackoverflow.com/questions/44763802/bug-in-python-dict) explaining a similar example.

 ---